Lamer87/Space_Engineers_Frostbite_Scenario_Unlocker/README.md

 These are the files you need to play the Frostbite Scenario, if you haven't bought the DLC.

-Currently updated to the 1.199 update (Heavy Industry).
+Currently updated to the 1.201 update.

 Please test it and let me know if it works for you or is still blocked in the scenario choice menu, and I will try to solve.
 I have the legitimate one so it is possible that some other modification is required, or maybe not...